One

 elevation in the Snipes Mountain area (between 750 and

-1,310 feet) was just enough to protect the geologic record
+1,310 feet) was just enough to protect the geologic

-of Washington's ancient Columbia River before its
+sediment of Washington's ancient Columbia River before

-re-routing by the Missoula Floods.
+its re-routing by the Missoula Floods.

 While only one